gopigof/DataQualityFramework/README.md

-# ETL Parking Meters Repository
+# Data Quality Framework - ETL

 ## Overview

-This repository contains a set of scripts designed to perform ETL (Extract, Transform, Load) operations specifically for parking meters data.
-The primary entrypoint for this project is located in `etl_parking_meters.py`.
+This repository contains the skeleton code for implementing custom ETL  (Extract, Transform, Load) pipelines with auditing and logging in place.
+Alongside the skeleton pipeline logic, a couple of datasets are processed using the framework.

 ### Setup & Installation